 After checking out Amman, head to the Israel-Jordan border for a day at the Dead Sea.
 So named because it's too salty to support life, its waters are perfect for keeping you afloat.
 Once there, you can cover yourself in mud (which you'll want to help protect you from the super-salty water).

-I would highly recommend staying at one of the hotels with direct access to the Dead Sea - there is not much infrastructure around the Sea on the Jordanian side, and the hotels can provide you with showers, snacks and mud.
+Stay at one of the hotels with direct access to the Dead Sea.
+There is not much infrastructure around the Sea on the Jordanian side, and the hotels can provide you with showers, snacks and mud.

 Day 4-5: Petra

 One reason why so many are inspired to travel to Jordan is for a trip to Petra.
 One of the seven wonders of the world, the ancient city carved into the sheer rock of the Jordanian desert is truly a sight to behold.
 Enter via a narrow canyon that opens dramatically onto the "Rose City," which gets its nickname from the pink-colored sandstone rocks that make up the canyon.
 You can ride camels or hike around the city, with well-marked trails taking you through ancient homes, temples and public spaces.
 The city itself is quite accessible, and most of the main sites can be easily reached by travelers of all ages.